roytang/blog/content/notes/2010/05/13731271456/index.md

 tags:
 - eleksyon2010
 - purplethumb
+- juanvote
+- halalan
+title: ''
 ---

-RT [@digitalfilipino](https://twitter.com/digitalfilipino/): "Democracy is based on the premise that many are wiser than the few." - Christian Monsod #eleksyon2010 #purplethumb ...
+"Democracy is based on the premise that many are wiser than the few." - Christian Monsod #eleksyon2010 #purplethumb #juanvote #halalan